jaketae/jaketae.github.io/_posts/2019-12-31-logistic-regression.md

 # Testing the Model

 Let's import some data from the web.
 The data we will be looking at is the banknote authentification data set, publicly available on the [UCI Machine Learning Repository].
-This data set contains 1372 observations of bank notes, classsified as either authentic or counterfeit.
+This data set contains 1372 observations of bank notes, classified as either authentic or counterfeit.
 The five features columns of this data set are:

 * Variance of Wavelet Wavelet Transformed image (Continuous)
 * Skewness of Wavelet Transformed image (Continuous)
-* Curtosis of Wavelet Transformed image (Continuous)
+* Kurtosis of Wavelet Transformed image (Continuous)
 * Entropy of image (Continuous)
 * Class (Binary integer)